 The thermostat in your gas oven is the cooker part which controls the amount of gas within the oven.
 This allows the oven to reach a certain temperature and not heat up any further as the gas valve then closes.
 If your gas oven thermostat is faulty, it may not allow enough gas into the oven cavity for it to heat up properly.

-Buy a replacement gas oven thermostat here and follow our guide on how to replace it.
+Click one of the buttons below to find a replacement gas oven thermostat or to access our guide on how to replace it.

 Your gas oven may be heating slowly due to a broken gas safety valve.
 If the gas safety valve is getting stuck or not opening up properly, this could lead to your cooker heating slowly and even getting too hot.
 This is a more serious issue than the aforementioned problems and you should call a professional or your gas company right away if you smell any gas near your cooker.